The Chorus (2004 film): Home media

 The Chorus was released on DVD in France (as Les Choristes) on 27 October 2004 by Pathé.
-On 3 May 2005, Lionsgate released the film on DVD in the United States as The Chorus; on the same day, it was released by Alliance Films in Canada.
+On 3 May 2005, Buena Vista Home Video released the film on DVD in the United States as The Chorus; on the same day, it was released by Alliance Films in Canada.
 On 11 July 2005, Pathé released a version with English subtitles in the United Kingdom.

 Reception

-Critical reception

 The Chorus received mixed to positive reviews from critics.
-Rotten Tomatoes gives it a 69% "Fresh" rating, based on 109 reviews, and an average rating of 6.50/10, indicating that most reviewed it positively, and summarises that "While predictable, this low-key heartwarmer manages to be uplifting without overdoing the sentiment."
+Rotten Tomatoes gives it a 69% "Fresh" rating, based on 108 reviews, and an average rating of 6.5/10, indicating that most reviewed it positively, and summarises that "While predictable, this low-key heartwarmer manages to be uplifting without overdoing the sentiment."
 On Metacritic, the film holds an average score of 56 out of 100 based on 32 critics' reviews, indicating "mixed or average reviews".

 Peter Howell of the Toronto Star commended the film's "credible acting and outstanding score", saying they allowed it to "[rise] above feelgood status".
 The BBC's Matthew Leyland said "even though all the notes are predictable, the film hits them with a wit, warmth and gusto."
 Many critics felt that the film's format was predictable, and it was widely compared to other films about inspirational teachers, such as Dead Poets Society, Goodbye, Mr. Chips and Mr. Holland's Opus; The Salt Lake Tribune commented "if you've seen one inspirational-teacher melodrama ... you've seen this one, too" and criticised the movie's "one-note characters" and "plodding predictability".
 Of the title characters, critic Roger Ebert said: "Their influence will forever change the lives of their students, and we can see that coming from the opening frame", and that The Chorus "should have added something new and unexpected".
 Ebert also commented that "This feels more like a Hollywood wannabe than a French film."